-Below are just a few of the aircraft that participated in last year’s event.
+Below are just a few of the aircraft that will participate in our 2016 event.

 Got a question about the aircraft?
 Have a story to share?
 Leave your comments below.